Mnyu/design-patterns/src/_03_behavioural/_03_interpreter/interpreter.md

 ### INTERPRETER :
     A component that processes structured text data.
-    Does so by turning it into separate lexical tokens(LEXING) and the interpreting sequences of these tokens(PARSING).
+    Does so by turning it into separate lexical tokens(LEXING) and then interpreting sequences of these tokens(PARSING).